 SYNOPSIS: Confirmation Sunday was the most exciting and excruciatingly painful Sunday of the year.
 Students made vows to “live among God’s faithful people, hear the word of God and share in the Lord’s Supper, etc . . .”
-But the congregation was aware of a dark secret – we wouldn’t see half of those young people again until Christmas.
+But the congregation was aware of a sad truth – we wouldn’t see half of those young people again until Christmas.
 We were supposed to be sending them out into the world as disciples.
 Instead we were just sending them . . . out.
 To where?
 Who knows?
 They weren’t coming back to tell us.

 Church leadership started a conversation.
 Would they continue silo-ing families and generations in classes as they grow in faith and grow out of church when the classes are done?
 Or, would they bring families and generations together in worship, learning, and relationship every Sunday at church and every night in every home so that maybe, just maybe, life with Jesus wouldn’t be a class from which they graduate, but a relationship into which they grow.

 KidStreet PlayCenter: Bringing the World to the Church, and the Church to the World

 Unexpected and Unusual Surprises When Cross+Gen Ministry is Planted at a Rented Strip Mall

 AWWA: 900 (at four sites)